 Manage Raspberry PI GPU Memory Split

-As you know, Raspberry PI is, before all, a single board computer.
-This means that available memory is shared between CPU (Central Processing Unit) for programs usage and GPU (Graphics Processing Unit) for video processing usage.
+As you know, Raspberry PI is, before all, a single-board computer.
+This means that available memory is shared between the CPU (Central Processing Unit) for program usage and GPU (Graphics Processing Unit) for video processing usage.

-Unlike other bigger computer boards, Raspberry PI hasn’t memory slots to increase total available RAM (even if last Raspberry PI 4 models increased up to 8GB, matching heavier tasks needs).
-Furthermore, the amount of memory assigned to GPU is subtracted to CPU and you can’t dynamically reassign it until re-set its quantity and reboot.
+Unlike other bigger computer boards, Raspberry PI hasn’t memory slots to increase total available RAM (even if the last Raspberry PI 4 models increased up to 8GB, matching heavier tasks needs).
+Furthermore, the amount of memory assigned to the GPU is subtracted from the CPU and you can’t dynamically reassign it until re-set its quantity and reboot.

-For this reason, you could need to tune your RAM needs and test and re-test until you ind the right compromise.
+For this reason, you could need to tune your RAM needs and test and re-test until you find the right compromise.

-In this tutorial I’m going to show you how to manage Raspberry PI Memory Split and set RAM amount assigned to GPU.
+In this tutorial, I’m going to show you how to manage Raspberry PI Memory Split and set the RAM amount assigned to GPU.
 This tutorial applies to all Raspberry PI boards.

 Memory Split Settings: PROs and CONs